hovahyii/CanteenBuddy/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://www.buymeacoffee.com/hovahyii"><img src="https://github.com/appcraftstudio/buymeacoffee/raw/master/Images/snapshot-bmc-button.png" width="300" style="max-width:100%;"></a>

 ### Appreciation
 We would like to express our appreciation to Sime Darby for sponsoring us the Arduino kits and Chumbaka for organising this wonderful Train the Trainer event.
-Sincerely from  UMPSA mentos.
+Sincerely from  UMPSA mentors.